mercury-telemetry/mercury-telemetry/docs/configure_grafana.md

 #### Graph Types
 Sensor panels may be displayed as:
-- Time-series:
+1. **Time-series**:
 <img src="imgs/graph.png" width="500"/>
 - This is the default graph type for sensor panels.
 - This graph type is appropriate sensor types with any number of fields (1 +).
 Each field will be graphed as a separate line with a different color.

-- Gauge:
+2. Gauge:
 <img src="imgs/gauge.png" width="500"/>
 - Used to display the **current** value of a sensor.
-    - Note: This gauge will display the most recent value in the current time range you are viewing in the Grafana UI .
+- **Note**: This gauge will display the most recent value in the current time range you are viewing in the Grafana UI
+     .
 Make sure your time range is set for `<some time>-now`, so that you are getting the most recent value (we set the dashboard to this level of zoom for you by default, but users who need to change the zoom will need to be